What is Di Acetone Alcohol?

 The main use for di acetone alcohol is as a solvent for water-based coatings with approximately 90% of all the DAA produced used in this way.
 It can also be added to cellulose ester lacquers where it produces a brilliant gloss and hard film, with little odour.

-It is also used in the making of artificial silk and leather and in imitation gold leaf.
-DAA is also a component of gravure printing inks, wood stains, and wood preservatives, and can also be found in degreasers and metal cleaning compounds.
+Diacetone alcohol has many other uses including in the making of artificial silk, leather and imitation gold lead, in gravure printing inks, wood stains, wood preservatives and also in degreasers and metal cleaning compounds.

 DAA is also important as a chemical intermediate as it can be condensed to produce mesityl oxide (MO) and water.
 This carbon-carbon double bond of MO is then selectively hydrogenated to produce MIBK (methyl isobutyl ketone) which is, itself, a valuable industrial solvent.